top of page

 Determining Post-Pandemic Organizational Health in the Education Sector

-This study aimed to determine the effectiveness of school-based workshops interventions facilitated by a national mental health organization for employees in the Canadian education sector, looking at the five variables of organizational health: connectedness, commitment, well-being, recovery, and resilience.
-We learned that the effectiveness of the workshops was mixed- some participants reported positive outcomes, and others continued to struggle, which suggests future programming could consider the varied responses to workshop interventions and tailor support mechanisms accordingly.
+This study aimed to determine the effectiveness of school-based workshop interventions facilitated by a national mental health organization for employees in the Canadian education sector, looking at five variables of organizational health: connectedness, commitment, well-being, recovery, and resilience.
+We learned that the effectiveness of the workshops was mixed-- some participants reported positive outcomes, and others continued to struggle, which suggests future programming could consider the varied responses to workshop interventions and tailor support mechanisms accordingly.

 24